bergwerf/bergwerf.github.io/README.md

 </figure>

 I am a minimalist, and I like designing distinctive and functional interfaces that are responsive, predictable, and easy to learn and understand.
-For one project I developed a comprehensive WYSIWYG editor with a modular event handling system to make sure that the code is easy to maintain and extend.
+I find it particularly interesting to build WYSIWYG editors using modular principles.

 <br>
 <br>